Hello, World!

 We have our own Slack channel (not part of Kellogg/Northwestern's Slack).
 Access it via:

 Important: You will need to first create an account.
 To do so, click the "Create an account" link in the top right and use your Kellogg email address to signup.
-Once you signup and login, you'll be dropped into the default #winter-2026 channel.
+Once you signup and login, you'll be dropped into the default #spring-2026 channel.
 Say hi!

 Canvas